genomicsclass/leanpub/manuscript/inference_for_highthroughput.md

 ## [1] 419
 ```

-As we will explain in the chapter, this is to be expected.
-Note that 419 is roughly 0.05*8192 and we will describe the theory that tells us why this prediction works.
+As we will explain later in the chapter, this is to be expected.
+419 is roughly 0.05*8192 and we will describe the theory that tells us why this prediction works.

-### Faster implementation of t-test
+### Faster Implementation Of t-test

-Before, we continue, we should note that the above implementation is very inefficient.
+Before we continue, we should point out that the above implementation is very inefficient.
 There are several faster implementations that perform t-test for high throughput data.
-For example
+For example:

 ```r